 The UNMC/CUMC/Children's Hospital & Medical Center Pediatrics program has a very clear objective.
-It seeks to provide you, as a resident, with comprehensive, excellent curriculum in general pediatrics and pediatric subspecialties.
+It seeks to provide you, as a resident, with a comprehensive, excellent curriculum in general pediatrics and pediatric subspecialties.
 By selecting the items below, you can read about different aspects of the training program.

 For additional questions, you can Ask the Chief.